DF5EQ/msp430-cli/README.md

 # msp430-cli

-A Command Line Interface (CLI) for MSP430G2 LaunchPad
+A Command Line Interface (CLI) for MSP430FR5969 LaunchPad

 ## Environment

-* PC:        Kubuntu-18.04
+* PC:             Linux Mint 20.3 Una 64-bit
-* Compiler:  msp430-elf-gcc
+* Compiler:       msp430-gcc
 * Flasher:        mspdebug
 * IDE:            None
 * Build:          Makefile
-* Serial Console: screen
+* Serial Console: GTKTerm

 ## How to compile and upload the program

-To compile and load program into the board, you need to install some requisite tools such as: *msp430-elf-gcc*, *mspdebug* and *make*.
+To compile and load program into the board, you need to install some requisite tools such as: *msp430-gcc*, *mspdebug* and *make*.
 After above tools have already installed completely, you perform the guide as follows:

 * Compile and upload the program on MCU